awslabs/amazon-msk-data-generator/docs/msk-data-gen-container-deploy.md

     #### Note on `SecurityGroupId`

     At minimum, the specified Security Group should have access to MSK ports.
-In addition, in this example, open access for ports 8083 (to configure MSK Data Generator from your environment) and 9000 (for Kafdrop access from your environment).
+In addition, in this example, open access for ports 8083 (to configure MSK Data Generator from your environment).

     For example, the following shows the Security Group specified in example above has ports 22, 8083, and 9000 open from my laptop IP